Getting men to buy acne care

 - Users were prompted early on to convert before education could happen

-To account for all user types, we created detailed user personas representing the diverse target audience.
-We considered factors such as age, preferences, social media usage, and technological proficiency to tailor the design to meet varying needs.
-In this case, an increasing number of our customers were not the end consumer: more moms of teenage sons were using the site.
+More moms of teenage sons were using the site.
 However, 70% of users were our young male target.
 As a result, I had to keep both user profiles in mind.

 user personas

-We developed a unique site structure, focusing on presenting the right information at the right time in the user's journey so as not to overwhelm them (a common cause for bounce with the male users).
-This started out as whiteboarded user flows that we hypothesized would better educate users and optimize for higher AOV and conversion.
+Unique site structure, focusing on presenting the right information at the right time in the user's journey so as not to overwhelm them (a common cause for bounce with the male users).

 Whiteboard with notes showing user flows